foxthefox/ioBroker.ecoflow-mqtt/README.md

 </p></details>

-Use the third tab "Wave / Glacier Configuration" for adding your equipment.
+Use the tab "Wave / Glacier Configuration" for adding your equipment.

 <details><summary><i>Parametrizing the Wave</i></summary>
 <p>